stanley-fork/ragit/docs/quick_guide.md

 When you run `rag init` to create a new repository, these global configurations will be used as defaults.
 This is especially useful if you always want to use a specific model or have specific build parameters.

-## 4. Build an inverted-index

-[Inverted-index](https://en.wikipedia.org/wiki/Inverted_index) is a special kind of data structure that makes full-text searching much faster.
-By running `rag ii-build`, you can build an inverted index.
-Once you're done, run `rag ii-status` and see if it says "complete".
-If so, you're good to go.
-Text retrieval will get much faster.

-## 5. Ask questions on a Knowledge-Base
+## 4. Ask questions on a Knowledge-Base

 Asking query is straight forward: `rag query "Tell me how the rust compiler uses git"`